-Your home may be your biggest asset.
-When the time comes to sell your home, it is very important to plan this event carefully, choose optimal timing, pricing and marketing, and attend to details that would increase the appeal of the residence.
+Your house may be your biggest asset.
+When the time comes to sell your house or condo, it is very important to plan this event carefully, choose optimal timing, pricing and marketing, and attend to details that would increase the appeal of the residence.
 The goal is to ensure that, after all expenses, your net return is the highest possible.

 There are many factors that affect the sale price of a property.
 Some of them are 'fixed', like location, or current market conditions.
 Some of them, however, can be changed to produce the best selling price and selling conditions.

 If you have a choice with regard to timing, it may be best to expose your home to the market while there is less competition and while there is high demand.
 Traditionally such a time comes in the spring.
 In the Toronto real estate market spring comes early, usually at the beginning of February.
 It may not be wise to wait until the flowers in the garden are in bloom.
 By that time many properties become available, and the advantage of having an early start is gone.
 If you think your garden is a real asset and would increase the perceived value of your home, why not take some beautiful pictures and mount a display?